Božo Petrov

 Božo Petrov ([ˌbǒːʒo ˈpětroʋ]; born 16 October 1979) is a Croatian politician and psychiatrist who served as Speaker of the Croatian Parliament from 2016 to 2017.
-He has been the president of The Bridge party since 2012.
+He has been the president of The Bridge party until November 2025.

-He previously served as mayor of his native Metković from 2013 to 2016, and Deputy Prime Minister in the cabinet of Tihomir Orešković from January until his election as speaker in October 2016.
+He previously served as mayor of his native town Metković from 2013 to 2016, and Deputy Prime Minister in the cabinet of Tihomir Orešković from January until his election as speaker in October 2016.
 Petrov resigned his position as speaker on 4 May 2017, amidst a government and parliamentary crisis.
 Having held the office for a little over six months, Petrov is to date the shortest serving Speaker of the Parliament since 1991.

 Personal life

 Early life

 Petrov was born in Metković to locksmith Jakov, and Marija Petrov, a bookkeeper.
 He has an elder sister, Nikolina, and two younger brothers, Branimir and Ivan.
 Petrov attended elementary school in his hometown and high school (classical Christian gymnasium) in Sinj.
 At the age of 14 he decided to join the Franciscan order, but eventually changed his mind.

 Petrov graduated from the Medical Faculty of the University of Mostar in Bosnia and Herzegovina, and specialized psychiatry in the Psychiatric Hospital Vrapče in Zagreb, after which he worked as a psychiatrist at the University Clinical Hospital in Mostar.